 - Gradient gels are ideal gel to use during a WB, especially for an experiment focused on the separations of proteins of similar molecular weight, only if the difference in the protein size is not too small (ideally it should be >10 KDa).
 Gel percentage directly correlates to protein size and resolution, so choosing the correct gradient is the key to a well-resolved gel.
 Gradient or discontinuous SDS/PAGE gels are made on the resolving gel so that there is a gradual dilution from a high to low concentration from the bottom region of the gel to the top like 3-8%, 8-25%, and 4-12%.

-- Multiplexed fluorescence WB is another way to visualize protein that differs in size only by few kDa by detecting two epitopes on a single protein.
-The use of fluorescent tags and monoclonal antibodies of different isotypes permit the detection of multiple bands on the same gels.
-This multiplex fluorescent method is very useful to analyze changes in target protein phosphorylation, glycosylation, acetylation, ubiquitination, and other post translational modifications.
+- Multiplexed fluorescence WB is another way to visualize protein that differs in size only by a few kDa by detecting two epitopes on a single protein.
+Using fluorescent tags and monoclonal antibodies of different isotypes permit the detection of multiple bands on the same gels.
+This multiplex fluorescent method is very useful to analyze changes in target protein phosphorylation, glycosylation, acetylation, ubiquitination, and other post-translational modifications.

 Figure 1.
 Schematic of proteins of similar size resolved by electrophoresis in different gel running systems.

 “The molecular weight of my protein is known, and therefore I know exactly which band is my protein of interest” so you thought…